 When Thomas Cook shuttered in Sept.
 23, the British travel provider left 600,000 travelers around the world without flights home.
 When WOW Air closed March 28, the low-cost carrier stranded thousands of passengers across Europe and North America.
 While any kind of flight cancellation is inconvenient, it doesn’t have to be as soul-crushing as these cases.

 National Geographic offers potential options for carrying on, getting home, or getting a refund.

 Look for Rescue Fares

 Rescue fares are limited-time, reduced-rate fares offered specifically to the abandoned passengers of closed airlines.
-Many airlines stepped in to help passengers without flights when Iceland-based WOW shuttered.
+The British government is helping passengers in the aftermath of Thomas Cook closing, while many airlines stepped in to help passengers without flights when Iceland-based WOW shuttered.